Swapnilbam/Ford-Car-price-Prediction-model/README.md

 ## 📜 License

-This project is developed for learning and educational purposes.
+This project is developed by Swapnil Bam